 She is a member of NDVMA, AVMA, AABP, and VHMA.
 She frequently writes articles for The North Dakota Stockman magazine.
 She holds board member positions on the Ransom County Public Health Board and the Riding for Dreams Therapeutic Riding Program board.
 Dr. Fridrych is also a member of the North Dakota Veterinary Medical Reserve Corps.
 Her interests include large (production) animal and small animal medicine.
 She has a special interest in horses and equine dentistry.

 When Dr. Fridrych is not at the clinic, she enjoys spending time with her family, especially Joel (husband) and Tacy (daughter).
 Her favorite pastimes are horseback riding in nearby State Parks and Forests, spending time outdoors with her daughter and animals, and relaxing by a bonfire.
-Dr. Fridrych and her family live with their two dogs (Gizmo and Combo), cats (Sassy and Prince Rex), horses (Mojo, Shorty, Drifter, Pony Patch, Lacy), rabbit (Ferdinand), goats (Saffy and Dashy) and bottle calves they raise to finish (often named T-bone, Ribeye or some other variation).
+Dr. Fridrych and her family live with their dog (Bingo), cats (Sassy and Prince Rex), horses (Mojo, Shorty, Drifter, Pony Patch, Lacy, Pecos), rabbits (Ferdinand and Oreo), goats (Saffy and Dashy) and bottle calves they raise to finish (often named T-bone, Ribeye or some other variation).

 Andrew Peterson, DVM